lindangulopez/eco-city/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a starter template for [Explore & Collaborate](https://nextjs.org/learn).

+To replicate:

+´´´
+npx create-next-app eco-city --use-npm --example "https://github.com/lindangulopez/eco-city.git"

+´´´